lehel-twilio/plugin-dialpad/README.md

 Go to your [Twilio Functions](https://www.twilio.com/console/runtime/functions/manage) and deploy the functions in the /functions directory.

+In the [Function Configuration](https://www.twilio.com/console/runtime/functions/configure) tab you will need to make your credentials available in your Function code by checking the `Enable ACCOUNT_SID and AUTH_TOKEN` option.
+Additionally, you will need two configure two environment variables:

+`TWILIO_WORKSPACE_SID` Out of the box, `Flex Task Assignment` is the only available Workspace `TWILIO_WORKFLOW_SID:` Out of the box, `Assign to Anyone` is the only available Workflow

 **function paths should match file names**

 ### Build